logicalclocks/logicalclocks.github.io/docs/setup_installation/gcp/gke_integration.md

 !!! note
     If you prefer to use Terraform over gcloud command line, then you can refer to our Terraform example [here](https://github.com/logicalclocks/terraform-provider-hopsworksai/tree/main/examples/complete/gcp/gke).

-## Step 1: Attach Kuberentes developer role to the service account for cluster instances
+## Step 1: Attach Kubernetes developer role to the service account for cluster instances

 Ensure that the Hopsworks cluster has access to the GKE cluster by attaching the Kubernetes Engine Developer role  to the [service account you will attach to the cluster nodes](getting_started.md#step-3-creating-a-service-account-for-your-cluster-instances).
 Execute the following gcloud command to attach `roles/container.developer` to the cluster service account.
 Replace *\$PROJECT_ID* with your GCP project id and *\$SERVICE_ACCOUNT* with your service account that you have created during getting started [Step 3](getting_started.md#step-3-creating-a-service-account-for-your-cluster-instances).